flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2016/my-name-is.md

     "I am like a dog with a bone.",
     "I tend to urge endings.",
     "I feel the vacuum of space.",
-    "I am experiencing the vanishing sense of purpose.", "I inhabit the Goldilocks zone.",
+    "I am experiencing a vanishing sense of purpose.", "I inhabit the Goldilocks zone.",
     "my life does the opposite of improving.",
     "I always take a step back before the step forward.",